 MG in Australia & New Zealand

 MG is trying to replicate similar success in Australia and New Zealand, where it sells electrified vehicles (MG ZS EV and MG HS PHEV) in addition to combustion vehicles.
 MG’s ZS combustion vehicle already broke into Australia’s top 10 sales performer for two months in 2021, with triple-digit growth.

 To boost EV numbers in Australia and New Zealand, MG will first begin addressing Australia’s Achilles Heel: lack of EV infrastructure.
 According to the electric vehicle council, Australia merely has 3,000 chargers across the country compared to the USA’s 45,000 publicly available chargers, which itself is criticized for not being enough.

 MG announced it would give up to 3,000 chargers to 1,000 hotels and resorts around Australia.
 These are AC 7 kW single-phase or 11 kW three-phase with Type 2 plugs to be used by any EV, not just MGs.
-“After it is successful in Australia, we will start it in New Zealand immediately”, MG Motor’s product director Danny Lenartic said in an interview to Stuff.co.nz.
+“After it is successful in Australia, we will start it in New Zealand immediately”, MG Motor’s product director Danny Lenartic said in an interview with Stuff.co.nz.